 This range of cartridges works on the following PCBs and with the following models of Spectrum:

 At start up, a Spectrum 128 style menu allows selection of the memory configuration and also provides a tape loader option.
-The memory configuration options are 1K, 4K, 16K and 32K, with 32K being the maximum RAM supported by the ROM cartridge.
+The memory configuration options are 1K, 4K and 16K, with 16K being the maximum RAM supported by the ZX80.
 The tape loader option defaults to a 16K configuration and provides a quick method to load a program from cassette.
 The cursor keys are used to move through the menu options and ENTER is used to select the highlighted option.
 The RAM menu is shown below:

 To simplify using the emulator on a Spectrum 128, the ZX80 keyboard layout is remapped to match as closely as possible the layout on the Spectrum 128.
 This has involved moving the majority of ZX80 keywords, symbols and graphic characters.

 It is possible to revert to the true ZX80 keyboard mapping by typing PRINT USR(4156).
 The remapped keyboard layout can be switched back to by typing PRINT USR(4153).
 The default key mapping is determined by bit 0 of the byte at 103Fh (4159d), and so this bit can be set as desired before programming the emulator image into an EPROM.
 If the bit is reset to 0 then the remapped Spectrum 128 keyboard layout is used; if set to 1 then the true ZX80 keyboard layout is used.